 Article 4 Data format requirement

-Each template composing the register of information shall be a table with a predefined number of columns and an indefinite number of rows.
+Unless otherwise specified in the instructions, each template composing the register of information shall be a table with a predefined number of columns and an indefinite number of rows.

 Financial entities shall complete each data element with a single value.
 Where more than one value is valid for a specific data element, financial entities shall add an additional row in the corresponding template for each valid value.

-Financial entities shall report all data elements in the register of information at entity level, sub-consolidated and consolidated level, as applicable.
+Financial entities shall complete all data elements in the register of information at entity level, sub-consolidated and consolidated level, as applicable.

-Financial entities shall express all amounts in the same currency used by the financial entity for the preparation of the financial statements at entity, sub-consolidated or consolidated level, as applicable.

-Where amounts are in a currency other than the currency used for the purposes of maintaining the register of information, financial entities shall convert those amounts into the reporting currency using the same basis of conversion as they use for accounting purposes.

 Article 5 Content of the register of information